gxkai/ws-ui/README.md

 #### Externalization

 If you expect the client app of your library may also need the same dependency, you may externalize the dependency.
-For example, to exclude WyrdUI from your library build artifact, in [vite.config.ts](vite.config.ts), you may have
+For example, to exclude WUI from your library build artifact, in [vite.config.ts](vite.config.ts), you may have

 ```js